What is Access to Work?

-Who is eligible for an Access to Work grant?
+Who can get an Access to Work grant?

-You may be eligible for Access to Work if you're 16 and over and have a disability or other condition that affects your ability to work.
-The scheme is only available in England, Scotland or Wales - there’s a different system in Northern Ireland.
+You may be able to get Access to Work if you're 16 or over and have a disability or other condition that affects your ability to work.
+You'll be offered support based on your needs.